rishabh625/demorestapi/README.md

     Proper Error handling and returning relevant error codes

 # Scalabilty
-    We can scale API in following ways
+    Can scale API in following ways
 ### Using any Cloud Service Providers
     1. Use Docker image and create instance group
     2. Create Managed Instance Group and Add Load Balancer